 Les Cast Codeurs Podcast

 I never miss a Security Now episode.
-I follow Leo Laporte and Steve Gibson religiously every week, despite the length of the podcast.
-If you don't listen the show in accelerated mode - I don't - be ready to listen for one hour and a half or even two hours.
+I listen to Leo Laporte and Steve Gibson religiously every week, despite the length of the podcast.
+If you don't listen to the show in accelerated mode - which I don't - be ready to listen for one hour and a half or even two hours.
 I wish it could be a little shorter.
 I would definitely pass on the sci-fi stories, TV shows and some other unnecessary and lengthy parts of the show.
-Nevertheless, the audio quality of the podcast (like any of the TWiT podcasts), the valuable security information and the level of expertise demonstrated by Steve Gibson are worth the extra time.
+Nevertheless, the audio quality of the podcast (like any of the TWiT podcasts), the valuable security information and the level of expertise demonstrated by Steve Gibson] are worth the extra time.
 I enjoy this show and recommend it to anyone curious about the prolific current state of affair of the cybersecurity world.

 The Haskell Cast

 The Haskell Cast podcast was dedicated to the Haskell programming language.
 The hosts, Rein Henrichs and Chris Forno, both experts in Haskell and functional languages, interview leaders in the Haskell community: Simon Peyton Jones, Simon Marlow, Don Stewart, Michael Snoyman...
 In Episode 9 - Conal Elliott on FRP and Denotational Design, the guest provides some needed clarity in the domain of FRP (Functional Reactive Programming).